aws-samples/amazon-transcribe-news-media-analysis/README.md

 ### Remove the application

-To remove the application open the AWS CloudFormation Console, click the MediaAnalysis project, right-click and select "*Delete Stack*".
-Your stack will take some time to be deleted.
+To remove the application:

+1. Open the AWS CloudFormation Console
+1. Click the MediaAnalysis project, right-click and select "*Delete Stack*"
+1. Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
+1. When it is done, the status will change from DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
+It will then disappear from the list.
 When it is done, the status will change from DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.